- Stephen PolozGovernor of the Bank of Canada

 We call on the Bank of Canada to add women from Canadian history to our bank notes as soon as possible, and announce that all future series will feature females as well as males.

-Merna Forster started this petition with a single signature, and now has 72,190 supporters.
-Start a petition today to change something you care about.
+Merna Forster started this petition with a single signature, and won with 73,429 supporters.
+Start a petition to change something you care about.